sopelj/hass-ember-mug-component/README.md

 [@orlopau](https://github.com/orlopau) did a great job documenting some [UUIDs here](https://github.com/orlopau/ember-mug) And had to attempt to extract the rest of them.
 The rest I had to do some testing and reverse engineering.

-I can't seem to get writing to attributes working yet, but reading the data works great.
-It seems to be a problem with the BlueZ dbus backend.
-Because it worked with gatttool before.

 The actual Mug logic has been moved to [an external library](https://github.com/sopelj/python-ember-mug) as per the guidelines in Home Assistant.
 So if you have issues with the mug's internals and not the integration with home assistant please [raise issues there](https://github.com/sopelj/python-ember-mug/issues) :)